lgeurts/lgeurts.github.io/_posts/2022-03-29-what-is-serverless-computing.md

 This is where serverless kicks in.
 Serverless is in essence a combo of a VM and a container.
 Powered by a microVM with its own kernel it deploys faster than a virtual machine while at the same time it can be used to run your applications.

 In contrast with VMs and containers, serverless services don't run continuously at all.
-A serverless setup will only run once invoked and then release its computing capacity.
+A serverless setup will only run once invoked and afterwards release its computing capacity.
 This is the reason why a serverless architecture is the most cost-effective since you won’t have to pay for its idle time.